 Navigate to the Paths tab and click the Add button to add a new virtual path.

-Next, map this virtual path to the network storage you created earlier by clicking the Network Storage option button and then selecting the name of the AWS S3 network storage from the drop-down list.
+Next, map this virtual path to the network storage you created earlier by clicking the Network Storage option button and then selecting the AWS S3 network storage name from the drop-down list.

 Click OK to proceed.